Steven Finn: 2014: India

-Following work on his bowling action and a return to form with Middlesex, Finn was recalled to the England side for the Test series against India.
+Following work on his bowling action and a return to form with Middlesex, Finn was recalled to the England team for the Test series against India.
 Although Finn could not break into the team, he retained his place for the One Day series.
-He was recalled to the side for the third ODI at Trent Bridge.
+He was recalled to the team for the third ODI at Trent Bridge.
 He made 6 with the bat before being run out, and then went on to take figures of 1–50 as England lost by six wickets.
 He retained his place for the next match, but England suffered another heavy defeat, this time by nine wickets.
 Finn was the most economical of the bowlers, taking figures of 0–38 in seven overs.
 England won the final match of hone series, with Finn taking 2–37 including the wicket that won the match after he dismissed Ravi Jadeja.
-Finn was selected in the T20 side and again bowled well, taking figures of 1–28 to help England secure a narrow win.
+Finn was selected in the T20 team and again bowled well, taking figures of 1–28 to help England secure a narrow win.